abhaybharti/playwright-framework-template/README.md

 Playwright-Framework-Template - This project is based on Microsoft Playwright, Appium, Artillery which enables reliable end-to-end testing, Web testing, API testing, Mobile testing, load testing.

-_☝ If you like the project, please give a ⭐ on [GitHub](https://github.com/abhaybharti/playwright-framework-template).
+_☝ If you liked the project, please give a ⭐ on [GitHub](https://github.com/abhaybharti/playwright-framework-template).
 It will motivate me to add more such project._

 ## Features